felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 This pattern of excitement for learning leading  to bitter disillusionment was, as you might have guessed, not limited to the *DevOps Handbook*.
-Throughout most of my time at Contxtful, I was given the opportunity to learn, and by my own account, failed to do so more   than I succeeded.
+Throughout most of my time at Contxtful (almost five years), I was given the opportunity to learn, and by my own account, failed to do so more   than I succeeded.
 I was going from Mount Stupid to Mount Stupid, never making it through any Valley of Despair.